uhasker/getting-things-done-in-next-js/src/chapter7/03-react-effects.md

 }, [firstCount, secondCount]);
 ```

-Note that if the dependency array is empty, the effect will run only once - when the component is first rendered.
+Note that if the dependency array is empty, the effect will run only once—when the component is first rendered.
-This directly follows from the explanation above - an empty dependency array contains no values that would trigger the effect again.
+This directly follows from the explanation above—an empty dependency array contains no values that would trigger the effect again.

 Consider this example: